SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

 - Negative Questions: Questions 2, 4, 6, 8, and 10 (indicated in red) show more variability in scores.
 Specifically, Questions 2 and 4 have broader IQRs and lower median scores, suggesting that participants found these aspects more problematic.
 Question 4, in particular, has a low median score and includes an outlier, indicating significant usability issues identified by multiple participants.

-### SUS Scores Results
+### SUS Scores Against Usability Goals
 In our Usability Test Plan, we set a target average SUS score of 65, with a stipulation that no individual score should fall below 50.
-This benchmark was established based on widely accepted UX guidelines which suggest that a SUS score of 68 is considered average, and scores above this threshold indicate good usability.
+This benchmark was established based on widely accepted UX guidelines which suggest that a SUS score of 68 is considered average [1], and scores above this threshold indicate good usability.
 By these standards, our target of 65 was already conservative, aiming to ensure that our product delivers at least an above-average user experience.

 Our results significantly exceed these targets, with both the median and mean scores (81.25 and 80.0, respectively) well above the 65 threshold.
 Furthermore, each individual SUS score was above 50, with the lowest score being 60.0, which is 10 points higher than our minimum acceptable score.
 This indicates not only that our product has met the baseline usability criteria but also that it provides a highly satisfactory user experience for a majority of users.

-Comparing our results to industry standards and expectations, we can see that our app performs to a high-level of usability.
-As discussed by Draphite Digital [1], our SUS score puts us in the 81st percentile for usability.
+Reflecting on this high SUS score.
 This indicates that we have an excellent foundation to improve from and develop the UX of our design.
 Future improvements could also involve decreasing variability in our results by increasing our usability over all personas.

 ### Next Steps